Certification & Curriculum

 - How will your completion of this program affect your workplace and patient care?

-- How will you interact with and support other psychiatric care providers?
+- How will you interact with and support other nurse educators?

 - What is your anticipated scope of impact—for example, your home community, the academic community, or perhaps even the global community?